-- 44. These terms are not defined by the Equality Act but refer to the provision of education, facilities and services to students.
-The terms are intended to cover all an osteopathic educational institution's arrangements, policies, procedures and activities, including one-off decisions and proposals or directions to change practice in some way.15 - 45.
-Where disabled students are placed at a substantial disadvantage in accessing or benefiting from an educational institution's provision, facilities or services, all reasonable measures must be taken to ensure the provision, criterion or practice no longer has that effect. - 46.
+- 46. These terms are not defined by the Equality Act but refer to the provision of education, facilities and services to students.
+The terms are intended to cover all an osteopathic educational provider's arrangements, policies, procedures and activities, including one-off decisions and proposals or directions to change practice in some way.13 - 47.
+Where students who are 'disabled' in the terms of the Equality Act are placed at a substantial disadvantage in accessing or benefiting from an educational provider's provision, facilities or services, all reasonable measures must be taken to ensure the provision, criterion or practice no longer has that effect. - 48.
 In osteopathic education, the theory and practice of osteopathy are inseparable.
 It is essential that students satisfy both academic and professional practice standards.
 A student must demonstrate achievement of these standards for the award of a recognised qualification, which confers eligibility to register as an osteopath.
-In the terms of the Equality Act, these requirements are construed as a competence standard. - 47.
-There is no duty to make reasonable adjustments to a competence standard, provided application of the standard is justified.
-However, the duty does apply to the procedures used by educational institutions to establish whether a student can meet the competence standard. - 48.
-All reasonable steps must be taken to ensure that a disabled student is not substantially disadvantaged in any test, examination or practical assessment used to establish that they have met the required standard but osteopathic educational institutions are not required to vary the competence standard itself in favour of a disabled student. - 49.
-The GOsC has an obligation to ensure that the Osteopathic Practice Standards16 specify only relevant and genuine competences that are strictly necessary for safe, effective and unsupervised osteopathic practice.
-In turn, osteopathic educational institutions have an obligation to ensure that curriculum content, examinations and assessments are referenced to the Osteopathic Practice Standards and Guidance for Osteopathic Pre-registration Education17, and that
+In the terms of the Equality Act, these requirements are construed as a competence standard. - 49.
+There is no duty to make adjustments to a competence standard, provided application of the standard is justified.
+However, the duty does apply to the procedures used by educational providers to establish whether a student can meet the competence standard.